Chart Color Schemes

 Health performance in Black River is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Black River faces significant health challenges, according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high among both younger and older age cohorts.
+Black River faces significant health challenges, based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high among both younger and older age cohorts, with common health conditions somewhat prevalent.

-The rate of private health cover is very high at approximately 57% of the total population (~960 people), compared to 52.5% across Rest of Qld.
-The most common medical conditions are arthritis and mental health issues, affecting 8.6 and 8.5% of residents respectively.
-However, 67.2% of residents claim to be completely clear of medical ailments, similar to the 67.6% across Rest of Qld.
-Working-age population faces notable health challenges with elevated chronic condition rates.
-The area has 16.4% of residents aged 65 and over (275 people), lower than the 20.4% in Rest of Qld, but national rankings are even higher than the general population.
+Private health cover is very high at approximately 57% of the total population (~960 people), compared to 52.5% across Regional Qld.
+The most common medical conditions are arthritis and mental health issues, impacting 8.6 and 8.5% of residents respectively.
+67.2% of residents declare themselves completely clear of medical ailments, compared to 67.6% across Regional Qld.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+The area has 16.9% of residents aged 65 and over (284 people), which is lower than the 20.4% in Regional Qld, but national rankings are even higher than the general population.

 Frequently Asked Questions - Health